(585) 201-8585‬ IVY@REMOVEMYPOISONIVY.BIZ

 Photos of nearby trees, fences, rocks, garden beds, paths, or structures

-A short video slowly showing the whole area, if possible
+A short video slowly showing the area, if possible

 Your town or general location